proger/mod_trunk/README.md

 ## Configuration

 Merge the following into your `ejabberd.yml`.
 TLS configuration is optional.
+You may use [openssl-make-ca](https://github.com/proger/openssl-make-ca) to test with your own CA.

 ```yaml
 certfiles: